Swing (1999 film)

 Swing is a 1999 musical comedy romance film directed by Nick Mead and starring Hugo Speer and Lisa Stansfield.
 This was Stansfield's film debut and she also recorded the soundtrack, Swing.
 Jimmy Nail was originally cast, but does not feature in the film.
 The film was produced by Su Lim and Louise Rosner, with Donald Kushner, Peter Locke, Robert L. Levy, Peter Abrams and Jean-Pierre Guérin as executive producers.

 Plot

-When an ex-con is released from prison he decides to start his own band and it is an amazing success until the police find out that it was backed with stolen money.
+When an ex-con is released from prison decides to start his own band but he finds out that the girl of his life has got married.
+Is he going to get her back, and succeed with his band is about to find out.

 Reception

 AllMovie critic Buzz McClain gave the film a 2 out of 5, calling it "a terrific film, full of life and joy and excellent music, but with an uncharacteristically somber finale".
 Review aggregator Rotten Tomatoes has the film at 43% based on 7 reviews with an average rating of 4.64/10.